-•Create landscaping and physical spaces that encourage community and cultural events •Enhance the project edges as it relates to the street to assist in increasing access for all
+•Create landscaping and physical spaces that encourage community and cultural events

+•Enhance the project edges as it relates to the street to assist in increasing access for all users of the corridor, including bicyclists, pedestrians, and people with disabilities.

 The team coordinated a community-centered approach to creating a design for the new Center.
 This approach started with a Visioning Phase; this Phase included the evaluation of initial engagement conducted in 2019 as part of a Proposition 68 application to rebuild the Center.
 In addition, a total of fourteen (14) engagement activities took place from the summer of 2022 through the fall of 2022.
 These activities (pop-ups, community meetings, focus groups) were designed to be interactive and provide various ways for the community to share input and learn more about the design process.
 All materials and events were bilingual in English and Spanish.